Maystern/MatrixGuard/README.md

 # CS201 Project：Optimization of Matrix Multiplication on CPU

-The final assignment for the course `CS201 Discrete Mathematics` at the Southern University of Science and Technology aims to implement a fast matrix multiplication algorithm on both the `ARM` and `x86` architectures.
-The primary objective of the project is to test and compare the performance of the two architectures with different optimization techniques.
+This project is the final assignment for the course `CS201 Discrete Mathematics` at the Southern University of Science and Technology.
+The primary objective of the project is to implement efficient matrix multiplication algorithms for both `ARM` and `x86` architectures, and to compare their performance using different optimization techniques, such as `multi-threading`, `instruction set optimization`, and `compilation optimization`.

 If you find our work useful, please consider citing our work using the bibtex:
 ```